openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 <{{examples/request/verification_document.json}}

-### Error Handling

 The OP has the discretion to decide whether the requested verification data is to be provided to the RP.
-An OP MUST NOT return an error in case it cannot return a requested verification data, even if it was marked as essential, regardless of the data being unavailable or the End-User not authorizing its release.

 ## Defining further constraints on Verification Data {#constraintedclaims}